Rev. Jessica Petersen-Mutai, Senior Minister

 Jessica is the spouse of Martin and mama of Jabali.
 She enjoys reading, jogging, and family dance parties and walks.

 Lisa Stanger, Office Manager

-Derek Roe, M.Div. is now our Children’s and Youth Education Coordinator.
-Previously, he served as one of our Children’s Learning Time Teachers for a year before taking on this new role in March 2016.
+Derek Roe, M.Div. is our Children’s and Youth Education Coordinator.
+Previously, he served as one of our Children’s Learning Time teachers for a year before taking on this new role in March 2016.
 A Kentucky native, Derek did his undergraduate work in psychology before entering ministry, and is currently working toward ordination in the United Church of Christ.
 Derek is certified in Infant/Child/Adult CPR and First Aid.
-He lives in Bloomington with his spouse, Jeannine, and their very silly deaf dog.
+He lives in Camby with his spouse, Jeannine.

 Samuel Grace is an Associate Instructor and DM student in Choral Conducting at IU.
 He lived most recently in Minneapolis where he conducts a semi-professional ensemble, MPLS (imPulse).
 Past sacred music positions include Director of Worship and Music at St. John’s Lutheran Church (Minneapolis) and Calvin Presbyterian Church (Long Lake, MN).

 Samuel believes strongly in the inclusive community inspired by sacred music and warmly welcomes new and old musicians of all abilities an opportunity to be involved!

 Samuel lives in Bloomington with his wife (Megan) and dog (CJ).
 In his free time, he enjoys riding his bike, visiting friends, and playing trivia games.
 Samuel holds degrees from Gustavus Adolphus College and The University of Minnesota.